DrAlbertCruz/CMPS-3240-Cache-Blocking/README.md

 # Prerequisites

-1. Read the 'Software Optimization via Blocking' subsection in Chapter 5.4 of the textbook
+1. Read the 'Software Optimization via Blocking' subsection in Chapter 5.4 of the textbook.
+Pay particular attention to Figure 5.21.

 ## Requirements